1. Do I have to use my own address?

 14. I’d like to donate money for the work of Death Row Support Project; how can I do that?

 DRSP is a project of the Church of the Brethren, Inc. If you are in the US and wish to write a check, it should be written to Church of the Brethren and mailed to DRSP, PO Box 600, Liberty Mills IN 46946.
-If you are in another country, you can donate online with a credit card or PayPal.
-Look for the Give button at www.brethren.org.
-Then look for “Select a ministry,” and select All Core Ministries.
-Answer the question “Is this gift in honor of someone?” by clicking on “Yes,” and then type in Death Row Support Project.
+If you are in another country, or if it’s your preference, you can donate online with a credit card or PayPal.
+Look for the Give to DRSP button on DRSP’s home page.

 DRSP also gratefully accepts donations of US stamps (including postcard and international stamps).
 They can be mailed to the above address.